Color (5%): Dark golden amber, thin edges, rich, well-aged. 5/5

 Actual Price: $21

-Conclusion: Still above average for some higher proof stuff I've had.
-Definitely worth it for the money. but this is a mixing whiskey.
+Conclusion: It's still above average for some higher-proof stuff I've had.
+Definitely worth it for the money.
+But this is a mixing whiskey.
 It will not break out of that tier.
-Get the soda water and the mountain dew.
-It's also good in cocktails as previously mentioned.
-Not perfect but good enough for bulk batches.
+Get the soda water and the Mountain Dew.
+It's also good in cocktails, as previously mentioned.
+It could be better, but it's good enough for bulk batches.
 It's a budget choice but a good one.

 Fact Sheet: Straight rye